edwhisnant/lichen-comparative-genomics/README.md

 ### Funannotate
 I have been wokring on genome annotation pipeline via Funannotate.
 For my scripts and notes see [here](https://github.com/edwhisnant/funannotate)

+I am currently using a new version of funannotate v2, which accomodates newer BUSCO models and streamlines the analysis pipeline.

+* [Here](https://github.com/edwhisnant/funannotate/tree/main/funannotate2) is my repo for my scripts and notes.

+## Comparative genomics

+### OrthoFinder

+OrthoFinder is used to find orthologs and shared orthogroups among your genomes.

+*[Here](https://github.com/edwhisnant/lichen-comparative-genomics/tree/main/compare/scripts/orthofinder) are my scripts and notes for running OrthoFinder.

 ### DRAM